The IA Guide: A Breakdown of Intrinsic Alignment Formalisms: Acknowledgments

 CL acknowledges support from the National Science Foundation Graduate Research Fellowship under Grant No. DGE1745303, the U.S.\ Department of Energy under grant DE-SC0013718, NASA under ROSES grant 12-EUCLID12-0004, and the Simons Foundation.

 ET would like to acknowledge support by the research project grant ‘Understanding the Dynamic Universe’ funded by the Knut and Alice Wallenberg Foundation under Dnr KAW 2018.0067 and the scholarship under the number PH2022-0007 by the Royal Swedish Academy of Sciences (Kungliga Vetenskapsakademien).
 TF is supported by a Royal Society Newton International Fellowship (NIF-R1-221137).
 NS and TF would like to acknowledge support from LSST DESC including travel for DESC infrastructure development supported by DOE funds administered by SLAC.
 This work was partially enabled by funding from the UCL Cosmoparticle Initiative.
-JS acknowledges useful discussions with Toshiki Kurita on 3-dimensional IA power spectrum.
+EL acknowledges support from MCIN/AEI/10.13039/501100011033 and the FSE+ under the program Ayudas predoctorales of the Ministerio de Ciencia e Innovación PRE2022-101625.
+JS acknowledges useful discussions with Toshiki Kurita on the 3-dimensional IA power spectrum.

 \printglossaries